blindpandas/bookworm/readme.md

 pip install -r requirements-dev.txt
 ```

-This should install the application and the development dependencies.
+This should install the, pip installable, application and development dependencies.

-5. After installing the dependencies run the following command to prepare your environment:
+5. After installing dependencies, run the following command to prepare your environment:

 ```shell
 invoke dev